Necropolis of Santu Pedru

 The necropolis of Santu Pedru is an archaeological site of the municipality of Alghero, Sardinia.

-Located near the road to Uri, the necropolis consists of 10 domus de janas.
-Dating back to the pre-Nuragic period (third millennium BC), the burial site was used for about a millennium during which alternated the cultures of Ozieri, Abealzu-Filigosa, Monte Claro, Bell Beaker and Bonnanaro.
+Located near the road to Uri, the necropolis consists of 10 Domus de Janas tombs.
+Dating back to the pre-Nuragic period (third millennium BC), the burial site was used for about a millennium by the cultures of Ozieri, Abealzu-Filigosa, Monte Claro, Bell Beaker and Bonnanaro.